10,000 Afghans resettled two months after evacuation as questions mount over vetting

 “Joe Biden’s withdrawal from Afghanistan was an absolute disaster that left 13 American service members dead and hundreds of Americans and allies stranded behind enemy lines.
 Now we’re learning that there are major issues with the vetting of people we did manage to evacuate and bring to America,” Mr. Hawley said in a statement to The Washington Times.
 “Joe Biden and his administration need to be held accountable for their failures and they must provide answers on their vetting procedures.”

-Homeland Security said the vetting is multi-layered and aimed at protecting Americans.
+Homeland Security said the vetting is multilayered and aimed at protecting Americans.

 “This process includes intelligence, law enforcement, and counterterrorism professionals reviewing fingerprints, photos, and biographic data for each Afghan national before they are cleared to travel to the United States,” the department said in a statement.
 “As with other arrivals at U.S. ports of entry, Afghan evacuees undergo a primary inspection when they arrive at a U.S. airport, and a secondary inspection is conducted as the circumstances require.”

-Then there are the Afghans who did assist the U.S. war effort who didn’t make it out on evacuation flights and who most lawmakers on Capitol Hill say should be a priority.
+Then there are Afghans who did assist the U.S. war effort but didn’t make it onto evacuation flights.
+Most lawmakers on Capitol Hill say they should be a priority.

-Sen. Jim Risch, Idaho Republican, said senators were working on more than 16,000 cases of such people around the end of the evacuation, and only about 110 were found to have been successfully evacuated.
-That suggests thousands still left behind with their lives in danger.
+Sen. Jim Risch, Idaho Republican, said senators were working on more than 16,000 cases of such people near the end of the operation and only about 110 were found to have been successfully evacuated.
+That suggests thousands were left behind with their lives in danger.

-Brian McKeon, deputy secretary of state for management, said he understood the frustration, but said they have to be careful about who they bring out.
-He pointed to some flights out of Mazar-i-Sharif that were supposed to be carrying a few Americans and some Afghan evacuees.
+Brian McKeon, deputy secretary of state for management, said he understood the frustration but added that U.S. personnel had to be careful.
+He pointed to some flights out of Mazar-e-Sharif that were supposed to be carrying a few Americans and some Afghans.

-Without Americans on the ground, it’s difficult to get a manifest for who’s coming.
-And they’ve had stowaways who reached Qatar, which then creates a new challenge.
+Without Americans on the ground, it’s difficult to get a manifest.
+Stowaways were found after reaching Qatar, which created new challenges.

 “We have an agreement with Qatar.
 If these planes come, these people are likely coming to the United States.
 We’re not going to leave them in Qatar,” Mr. McKeon told senators.

-Officials declined to speak about the number of Afghans who’ve been deemed too risky to bring to the U.S. and about Afghans who reached here but have since been deemed deportable.
+Officials declined to speak about the number of Afghans deemed too risky to bring to the U.S. and about the Afghans who reached the U.S. but were found to be deportable.

 Sign up for Daily Newsletters